matterandvoid-space/todomvc-fulcro-subscriptions/README.md

 After that compiles then start the backend.

-Start a Clojure REPL via your favorite editor with the aliase `:dev`.
+Start a Clojure REPL via your favorite editor with the alias `:dev`.
 In the `src/dev/user.clj` file there is a comment block to start and stop the server.

 Other useful tasks: